ChristinaLK/large-scale-chtc/_episodes/06-monitoring.md

 - "Jobs may go through various states in the queue, and can be monitored by a queue command."
 ---

-> talk about "queue" command, usual info
+> Describe "queue" command, usual info

-> job states, generally
+> Describe job states, generally

-> callout about notifications
+> callout about notifications when jobs finish

-> talk about remove command
+> Describe remove command

 {% include_relative custom/06-monitoring.md %}